Oliver Cheshire

-Oliver Luke Cheshire (born 3 June 1988) is an English fashion model, designer and fashion entrepreneur.
+Oliver Luke Cheshire (born 3 June 1988) is an English fashion designer, model and entrepreneur.

 Career

 Cheshire was born in Stevenage, Hertfordshire and grew up in Hitchin.
-His father was a fireman and Oliver aspired to be a firefighter or actor.
+His father was a fireman and Cheshire aspired to be a firefighter or actor.

 Cheshire was scouted by Select Model Management at the age of 15.
-Soon after, he gave up his drama studies for a career as a model and appeared in a campaign for Calvin Klein.
+Soon after, he gave up his drama school studies for a career as a model and appeared in a campaign for Calvin Klein.
 Cheshire subsequently modelled for Jack Wills, Dolce & Gabbana, Versace, Orlebar Brown, Stella McCartney, Missoni, Hackett, Abercrombie & Fitch, Hollister Co., Vivienne Westwood, Gap Inc. and Marks and Spencer.
 Marks and Spencer reported a fifty per cent increase in the sale of men's swimwear while Cheshire was fronting their campaign.

-Over the years Oliver has graced the covers of many prestigious publications including L’Officiel Hommes, Attitude, The Journal, Men’s Folio, D’Scene, Exalt, 7th Man, Out Magazine, GQ Style.

-Cheshire is regularly heralded in GQ.com’s best-dressed poll in the US and UK, as well as Grazia, The Telegraph and Tatler magazine.
-GQ USA have also featured Oliver on their best dressed list (the only British model to be featured).

-As an industry favourite, he has received awards for `International Model of the Year` from GQ Turkey and two awards from Attitude for “Most Stylish Man” and “Best Groomed Man.”
-Oliver is one of Mr Porter’s “Style Councillors” and a recognised supporter of LFWM.